GuillaumeSalha/A2Posters-ParticleFiltering/README.md

 # Particle Filtering

-This repository provides **R** codes and posters from our M2 project on **Sequential Monte Carlo methods for Probabilistic Graphical Models**.
+This repository provides **R** codes and posters from our M2 project on **Sequential Monte Carlo methods for Probabilistic Graphical Models**, with applications on Classical XY Model.

 We provide a review and implementations from the NIPS 2014 paper :